 A number of airlines are still operating flights from the UK to Australia, discover your options here.

 If you need financial assistance, in the first instance talk to your travel insurer.
-If they won’t help, talk to family or friends.
+If they cannot help, talk to family or friends.

-Flights remain availiable, if you wish to return to Australia — you should do so immediately.
-Read this box.
+Flights remain available, if you wish to return to Australia — you should do so immediately.